Juzcallmekaushik/Juzcallmekaushik/README.md

 - 🌱 Experienced in Python, HTML, CSS, JavaScript, Node.js, and TypeScript.
 - 🏆 Building Augmented Learning System
-- 🤖 Coding and refining a sleek AI Desktop Assistant
+- 🤖 Coding and refining a full-fledged Desktop Assistant
 - 👦🏻 Pronouns: He/Him.

 ## 📫 How to Contact Me?